AxelEngA/PortfolioProjects/README.md

-These 2 files contain SQL queries for my SQL projects.
+These files are my personal projects using SQL and/or Microsoft Excel.

-First project covers covid deaths and covid vaccines during the time period jan 2020 to apr 2021 Second Project is analysis of bike sales in Excel.
+First project in SQL by analyzing covid deaths and vaccines during the time period jan 2020 to 2021.

+Second Project is analysis of bike sales in Excel.

-Third project: Analysis of japanese hostels by city.
+Third project: Analysis of japanese hostels by city in Excel